 Overall, we feel the Grado GW100s are designed for a fairly niche market of audiophiles who crave a wide, natural sound, and who do the majority of their music listening at home.
 If that sounds like you, you will probably love the Grado GW100s.
 If not, you may want to look at closed-back models instead.

-Read the full review: Grado GW100 Wireless headphones review
+Read more: Grado GW100 Wireless headphones review

 The Audio-Technica ATH-S200BT are a well-built, great-sounding, long-lasting pair of headphones.
 Their features constantly outweigh their modest price and we can’t get enough of that 40-hour battery life.
 While technological advancements usually mean a premium price, that's just not the case with the Audio-Technica ATH-S200BT.

-Read the full review: Audio-Technica ATH-S200BT
+Read more: Audio-Technica ATH-S200BT review